 SiME – Singing in Music Education

 Singing has traditionally held a central place in classroom music education in European countries.
-Nevertheless, many important issues concerning contemporary vocal education practices are underresearched and several papers at recent EAS conferences have highlighted a need for exchange on this topic.
-SiME is intended as a platform that harnesses the EAS network of researchers and practitioners from across Europe to develop, support and disseminate research ideas and projects on the subject of singing in schools.
+SiME aims to provide an opportunity for dialogue and Europe-wide exchange about different practices and research.
+SiME offers a platform for this dialogue in form of a network of practitioners and researchers to develop, support and disseminate singing projects and research on the subject of singing in schools.
 A long term aim is to link relevant research to policy concerns in order to promote and maintain healthy and vibrant singing cultures in European schools.

-SiME currently brings together over 40 EAS-affiliated researchers.
+SiME currently brings together over 100 EAS-affiliated researchers and practitioners.

 Vocal education research

 This is a hub for current research projects of SiME group members.
 Please contact SiME at SiME.SFG@gmail.com if you have current research projects, proposals, or publications you wish to share on this site!

 Vocal practice with children

 This is a space to share projects and best practice in singing with children and adolescents in a school context.
 If you would like your project to be featured below, please contact us: SiME.SFG@gmail.com